 Many companies and directors we work with are from the construction industry.
-Its structure lends itself to a higher chance of insolvency for many reasons.
-For example, the power imbalance between head contractors and subcontractors; poor payment practices; the predominant use of trade credit; and the status of many building contractors and suppliers as unsecured creditors all contribute to a construction company’s failure.
+Unfortunately, the structure of the construction industry increases the risk of failure for many reasons including the power imbalance between head contractors and subcontractors; poor payment practices; the use of trade credit, and the status of many building contractors and suppliers as unsecured creditors.

-Directors are often reluctant to consider formal appointments out of fear of jeopardising future work opportunities by the loss of their builder’s licence.
+Directors are often reluctant to consider their insolvency options (e.g. voluntary administration and small business restructuring) for fear of jeopardising future work opportunities and the loss of their builder’s licence.
 During the initial meeting I’m often asked:

 “What happens to my builder’s license if my company is in external administration?”

-- The license holder’s involvement in the externally-administered company.
+The license holder’s involvement in the company the subject of external administration.

-For more information on this or any other insolvency question, please contact your local Worrells partner.
-With 25 partners and over 100 staff across 32 locations, we’re readily accessible and here to help.
+For more information on this or any other insolvency question, please contact your local Worrells principal.
+With 24 principals and over 100 staff across 29 locations, we’re readily accessible and here to help.